swar8080/useChangeAwareEffect/README.md

  *
  * The hook is used to efficiently keep track of and reload values in a grid that has filters:
  * - When any filters change, all of the rows and cell data need to be filtered and reloaded from scratch, which is expensive
- * - When just new columns are added to the grid, only reloading cell data for the existing rows is neccesary, which is less expensive
+ * - When just new columns are added to the grid, only reloading cell data for the existing rows is neccessary, which is less expensive
  *
  */
 const useGridData = (gridFilterA: object, gridFilterB: object, gridColumns: Set<string>) => {